CoryG89/Get24/README.md

 ## Description

-The game consists of multiple players being shown four digits `(0-9)` and are put on a timer.
+The game consists of multiple players being shown the same set of four digits `(0-9)` and are put on a timer.
 The first player that can craft an arithmetical expression using all four of the digits once and only once is the winner.
 Players may use the four basic arithemtical operators (along with parenthesis to force precedence) in their expressions `(+ - * /)` and may use them more than once.

 Here is a [**YouTube video**][10] of testing being done on the server and game client during development.